-Brock was hit by a driver who failed to yield in traffic.
+Our client, Brock, was injured in an accident caused by a driver who failed to yield in traffic.
 The force of the accident caused him to hit his head and the steering wheel and cause a severe strain and sprain of his neck and lumbar areas.
-This injury brought on daily debilitating migraines.

 Brock was a young man who worked an active job and enjoyed sports before the accident, but his migraines left him unable to work and stay active.
 Lifting weights or just walking for too long could cause him to lose his breath, which would trigger an agonizing migraine.
 He had to quit his physically demanding job in favor of one that would not aggravate his condition.